Aubrey Pleasant: Detroit Lions

 The Detroit Lions hired Pleasant as pass game coordinator/defensive backs coach on January 28, 2021.
 Following the team's 1-6 start to the 2022 season, Pleasant was fired by the Lions on October 31, 2022.

 Green Bay Packers

 After being fired by the Lions, on November 14, 2022, Pleasant was hired by the Green Bay Packers as an offensive consultant, in order to give head coach Matt LaFleur defensive perspectives.

 Los Angeles Rams (second stint)

-On February 16, 2023, Pleasant was rehired by the Los Angeles Rams as defensive backs coach and passing game coordinator.
+On February 16, 2023, Pleasant was rehired by the Los Angeles Rams as defensive backs coach and passing game coordinator, and helped the team reach the playoffs.
 Prior to the 2024 season, Pleasant retained the passing game coordinator position while taking on the additional title of assistant head coach.
 For a preseason game against the Los Angeles Chargers, Rams head coach Sean McVay turned over head coaching responsibilities to Pleasant.
 With McVay in the coach's booth and Pleasant on the field, the Rams defeated the Chargers 13-9.
+The Rams went on to win the NFC West championship and advanced to the divisional round of the playoffs.
 For the 2025 season, Pleasant retained his coaching responsibilities and again coached the Rams team in a preseason game against the Chargers, winning 23-22.
+Los Angeles made the playoffs for the third straight season, and reached the NFC Championship Game, where the Rams lost to the eventual Super Bowl champion Seattle Seahawks.

+Following the end of the season, Pleasant was interviewed for defensive coordinator positions with the Arizona Cardinals, Cleveland Browns, Los Angeles Chargers, and Las Vegas Raiders, but was ultimately not selected by any club.
+On February 23, 2026, it was announced that Pleasant would not be retained on the Rams' coaching staff for the 2026 season.
+In explaining his decision, Rams head coach Sean McVay praised Pleasant's contributions, but said that he felt it was, “in the best interest of both parties to move on.”
+He added that it was, “not an easy decision.”